The Ultimate Steak with Chimichuri Sauce

 I cooked this dish recently during one of my Symphohny Group kitchen demonstrations in Perth Scotland, it when down a storm with lots of requests for the recipe so here it is!

-4 6oz steaks of your choice, I suggest sirloin, hanger steak is my personal favourite
+4 6oz steaks of your choice or I suggest sirloin join approximately 500g or try a hanger steak it's my personal favourite.

 2 small red onions